 Students may be exempted from a required course or courses based on demonstrated competence in the subject area but without transcripts of graduate credit in that area of study.
 Exemptions may be based on extensive study at the undergraduate level in a subject area or on other training or experiential learning.
 Course credit is not granted in such a case, and the exemption does not reduce the total number of hours required for the degree.
-Requests or inquiries concerning advanced standing should be directed to the academic dean.
+Students requesting advanced standing should submit an "Exemption from Requirement" form to the Academic Coordinator.
+Additional information, such as a detailed course outline or syllabus, may be needed to make a determination.
 If advanced standing is granted, the student will be required to complete a number of credit hours equivalent to the number of hours exempted.
-In some cases, those hours will be required to be taken in a specific curricular area.
+In some cases, those hours may be required to be taken in a specific curricular area.